Butt joint: Reinforced butt joints

 To overcome their inherent weakness, butt joints are usually reinforced by one of the following methods:

+Lashed butt joint

+A butt joint may be held by lashings.

 Nailed butt joint

 This is the most common form of the butt joint in building construction.
 Members are brought together and a number of nails are driven in to hold them in place.
 The technique of skew-nailing is applied so that nails are not parallel to each other and so resist the pulling apart of the joint.
 This form of butt joint is rarely used in furniture making.